Strangled: A tale of two women, domestic violence, terror and survival - NZ Herald

 "She pleaded for you to let her go."

-When spoken to by police, and to date, Dave said he could not remember trying to strangle Sarah.
+When spoken to by police, and to date, Dave said he could not remember strangling Sarah.

 He maintains that stance to this day.